junyangzhou-projects/rear-view-overpronation-classification/README.md

 ### 2. Dataset

-The dataset consists of **65 manually collected rear-view running photos**, each showing a runner with a single stance foot on the ground.
+The dataset consists of **65 manually collected rear-view running photos**, each showing a runner with a single stance-side foot on the ground.
 Images were selected to ensure clear visibility of the entire body.

-Ground-truth labels were derived from **measured stance side ankle angles**.
+Ground-truth labels were derived from **measured stance-side ankle angles**.
 A third-party measurement tool were used to determine the knee–ankle–heel angle, and these values were entered using the preprocessing script to generate the metadata file `labels.csv` for training and validation.

 For public release, two example photos (with no faces) from Pixabay are included in `data/raw/`.
 The folder also provides corresponding metadata, prepared crops, and augmented images showing what kind of data were used for model training.